 In a personal injury case, all that really matters is what you can prove.
 Proof is based on evidence, and evidence tends to degrade over time (the memory of an eyewitness to the accident, for example).
 What that means to you is that the sooner you begin to press your claim, the better.

 Acting immediately is always your best bet.
-Call David Holland Law today at (941)744-5450, or simply fill out our online contact form for a free initial consultation.
+Call David Holland Law today to speak with experienced and reliable Port Charlotte personal injury attorneys at (941)744-5450, or simply fill out our online contact form for a free initial consultation.
 We serve clients from all over Port Charlotte, including Charlotte Harbor, El Jobean, Grassy Point, Edgewater, and Gulf Cove.